-The Advanced Clergy Clinic in Family Emotional Process is open to past participants in the Advanced Clergy Clinic, those who have previously attended the basic Clergy Clinic, or, those who can document their background in Bowen family systems theory via an application process.
+The Advanced Clergy Clinic in Family Emotional Process is designed to enhance the ability of participants to function as self-differentiated leaders in their ministry setting.
+Registration is open to past participants in the Advanced Clergy Clinic, those who have previously attended the basic Clergy Clinic, or those who can document their background in Bowen family systems theory via an application process.

 Like the Clergy Clinic in Family Emotional Process, Advanced Clergy Clinic has two primary components:

-- Input and discussion based on family systems theory, and,
+- Input and discussion based on family systems theory

 October 16-18, 2017

 - The first day each time is largely didactic, including input from a guest presenter who is a significant leader in the field of Bowen theory and related areas.